-In the first part we want to present the current state of the Coulombeau algebra theory and its geometric formulations.
-We want to indicate where are its weaknesses.

-This part is followed by technical parts, in which we define our theory and prove the basic theorems.
-First we define the basic concepts underlying our theory, after that we define the concept of generalized tensor fields, their important subclasses and basic operations between the generalized tensor fields (like the tensor multiplication).
+\paragraph{The structure of this paper} The structure of this paper is the following: In the first part we want to present the current state of the Colombeau algebra theory and its geometric formulations.
+We want to indicate where its weaknesses are.
+This part is followed by several technical sections, in which we define our theory and prove the basic theorems.
+First we define the basic concepts underlying our theory.
+After that we define the concept of generalized tensor fields, their important subclasses and basic operations on the generalized tensor fields (like tensor product).
 This is followed by the definition of the basic concept of our theory, the concept of equivalence between two generalized tensor fields.
 The last technical part deals with the definition of the covariant derivative operator and formulation of the initial value problem in our theory.

-All the technical parts are followed by sections, where we discuss our results and show how our theory relates to the practical results already achieved (as described in the first part of the paper).
+All these technical parts are followed by explanatory sections, where we discuss our results and show how our theory relates to the practical results already achieved (as described in the first part of the paper).